 This salad from Half Baked Harvest might just replace marshmallow-topped sweet potatoes as the best sweet dish on your Thanksgiving table.
 "If you're new to kabocha squash, it's just another type of winter squash," explains recipe creator Tieghan Gerard.
-"It's often used in Japanese cooking, but it can be used in pretty much any recipe that calls for the more common acorn or butternut squash.
+"It's often used in Japanese dishes, but it can be used in pretty much any recipe that calls for the more common acorn or butternut squash.
 And if you can't find kabocha squash in your grocery, just sub in acorn squash."

 "No matter what your feelings are on salad, if you're serving any kind of holiday meal, you need to have something fresh and green on the table," Tieghan admits.
 "Not only is this good for visual appeal, but greens complement most dishes and balance heavier dishes."